 The common name for the hardy perennial Acantholimon is Prickly thrift and they look great growing in rock-gardens.

-It is important to grow the Acantholimon plant in dry conditions and it typically flowers from july to August.
+It is important to grow the Acantholimon plant in dry conditions and it typically flowers from July to August.

-It is native to dryer and desert areas of Europe, South America, and central Asia.
+It is native to the dryer and desert areas of Europe, South America, and central Asia.

-Acantholimon olivieri photograph by col&tasha, cc.
+Acantholimon olivieri photograph by col&tasha, Creative Commons.

-As Acantholimon is a very difficult garden plant to germinate from seed it is recommended that seedlings should be purchased from garden centers or nurseries.
+As Acantholimon is a very difficult garden plant to germinate from seed it is recommended that seedlings be purchased from garden centers or nurseries.

-Prickly thrift prefers strong light and should be grown in sunny conditions in an alkaline soil that is gritty or sandy.
+Acantholimon Care: Prickly thrift plants prefers= strong light.
+They should be grown in sunny conditions in an alkaline soil that is gritty or sandy.